 A popular and lovely upscale traditional restaurant in a great area of Castello; reservation is necessary.
 The chef is Venetian, and his wife who runs the front of house is from Texas.

-A casual place on a large campo which is a nice spot for lunch.
+Not a destination restaurant BUT if you are in the area, it is a nice spot for a casual lunch, set in a large campo.
 It was next door to our apartment July 2021.
 We didn’t expect much as it seems a tourist restaurant but we were pleasantly surprised by the quality; we enjoyed the caprese, spaghetti vongole, and gnocchi.

-Excellent restaurant with beautifully prepared food and a lovely space in a favorite area of mine.
-Not too far from Piazza San Marco but you’ll find mostly locals on this vibrant expansive thoroughfare.
+Excellent restaurant, worth the trek, with beautifully prepared food and a lovely space in a favorite area of mine.
+Not too far from Piazza San Marco, and you’ll find mostly locals on this vibrant expansive thoroughfare.
 Mid-range.
 Reservations recommended.

 Restaurant and pizza place near the hospital; I have not been yet, but have added to my list after reading many glowing reviews.